ThePhD/future_cxx/papers/source/C - Transparent Function Aliases.md

 ## Standardizing Existing Practice

 While the C Standard Committee struggles with this issue, many other libraries that have binary interfaces communicated through shared or dynamically linked libraries have solved this problem.
-MSVC uses a complex versioning and symbol resolution scheme with its DLLs, which we will not be (and cannot) properly standardize.
+MSVC uses a complex versioning and symbol resolution scheme with its DLLs, which we will not be (and could not) properly standardize.
 But, other implementations have been using implementation-defined aliasing techniques that effectively change the symbol used in the final binary that is different from the "normal" symbol that would be produced by a given function declaration.

 These techniques, expanded upon in the design section as to why we chose the syntax we did for this proposal, have existed for at least 15 years in the forms discussed before, and longer with linker-specific hacks.